【Upcoming Exhibition】

 1.Prehistory of Landscape – As Backgrounds in Illuminated Manuscripts

-We explore the emergence of landscape in the ‘occupations of the months’ decorating calendars in late medieval Books of Hours.
+Explore the emergence of the landscape in the “occupations of the months” which adorned calendars in late medieval Books of Hours.

 2.From Topography to Maps – Enclosed Landscapes

-Through early modern travel writings with woodcut illustration, engraved sceneries of the 17th and 18th centuries, and detailed city maps, we examine the relationship between environment and landscape.
+Through early modern travel writings with woodcut illustrations, engraved sceneries from the 17th and 18th centuries, and detailed city maps, examine the relationship between environment and landscape.

 3.Bringing Italy Home – The Grand Tour and Ideal Landscapes

-‘Ideal landscapes’, featuring natural scenery with ruins, flourished in the 17th-century Italy and were eagerly sought after by British and German Grand Tourists.
+“Ideal landscapes” featuring natural scenery with ruins, flourished in 17th-century Italy and were eagerly sought after by British and German Grand Tourists.

 4.Taking Home the Countryside – The Picturesque and British Nature

-In the late 18th-century Britain, ‘Picturesque Tours’ became popular, with the travellers seeking the landscape suitable for a picture across the country.
+In late 18th-century Britain, “Picturesque Tours” became popular, with many travelers seeking out scenic landscapes across the country.

 5.Tourism and Nostalgia – 19th-Century Scenery

-As mass tourism emerged in the 19th-century Britain, the invention of photography made landscapes of tourist sites and scenic locations more readily available and portable.
+As mass tourism emerged in 19th-century Britain, the invention of photography made landscapes of tourist sites and scenic locations more readily available – and more portable.

 6.Capturing Landscapes – Tools for Landscape Sketching

-The practice of landscape sketching which became fashionable in Britain after the late 18th century, can be seen from drawing manuals and tools for outdoor sketching.
+The practice of landscape sketching became fashionable in Britain after the late 18th century.
+In this portion of the exhibition, items on display include drawing manuals and tools used for sketching outdoors.

 7.Landscapes Brought Home – Postcards as Portable Landscapes

-After the late 19th century, tourists could send favourite landscapes worldwide using postcards.
-To conclude the exhibition, this final chapter focuses on picture postcards related to figures associated with Keio University.
+After the late 19th century, for the first time, tourists could send their favorite landscapes anywhere in the world via postcards.
+To conclude the exhibition, this final chapter focuses on picture postcards related to prominent figures associated with Keio University.

 Main exhibits